Active Substance: pioglitazone / metformin hydrochloride

 What benefit has Competact shown during the studies?

-In all studies, adding pioglitazone 30 mg to metformin gave an improvement in the control of blood glucose, with levels of HbA1c which were further decreased by 0.64 to 0.89% compared to the levels on metformin alone.
+In all studies, adding pioglitazone 30 mg to metformin led to an improvement in the control of blood glucose, with levels of HbA1c further decreasing by 0.64 to 0.89% compared with the levels on metformin alone.

 What is the risk associated with Competact?

 At the start of treatment, abdominal pain (stomach ache), diarrhoea, loss of appetite, nausea (feeling sick) and vomiting may occur.
 These side effects are very common but disappear on their own in most cases.
 Lactic acidosis (a build-up of lactic acid in the body) is a side effect which may occur in less than 1 in 10,000 patients.
 Other side effects such as bone fracture, increased weight and oedema (swelling) may occur in less than 1 in 10 patients.
 For the full list of side effects reported with Competact, see the package leaflet.

 Competact must not be used in patients who have heart failure, or problems with their liver or their kidneys.
 Competact must not be used in patients who have a disease that causes lack of oxygen to the tissues such as a recent heart attack or shock.
 Competact must not be used where there is alcohol intoxication, diabetic ketoacidosis (high levels of ketones), conditions that may effects the kidneys, and during breast-feeding.
 It must also not be used in patients who have or have had bladder cancer or those with blood in the urine that has not yet been investigated.
 For the full list of restrictions, see the package leaflet.

 The CHMP concluded that the effectiveness of pioglitazone and metformin in type-2 diabetes had been shown, and that Competact simplifies treatment and improves compliance when a combination of the active substances is required.
 The Committee decided that Competact’s benefits are greater than its risks and recommended that it be given marketing authorisation.